He wātaka

 For any enquiries, please contact the organisers: protecting-women-online@open.ac.uk.

-For more information, see the conference webpage.
+For more information and to register, see the conference webpage.

 The conference is currently accepting abstract submissions.
 The deadline is 15 April 2026.